skorokithakis/django-cloudflare-push/README.md

 CloudFlare uses to push the static files to the browser before the latter requests them, using HTTP/2 Push.

+Somewhat counter-intuitively, django-cloudflare-push is compatible with *any* provider that supports HTTP/2 Push using Link headers, which is pretty much most of them.
+For example, the Caddy webserver supports this with the `push` directive, and this library will work just fine with that.

 [![PyPI version](https://img.shields.io/pypi/v/django-cloudflare-push.svg)](https://pypi.python.org/pypi/django-cloudflare-push)